 Ignorance is Bliss and Empowering

-This is what happened with the 2016 election of Donald Trump and why so many progressives, who thought they were living in a new, liberal utopia were caught off guard.
+This is what happened with the 2016 election of Donald Trump and why so many progressives, who thought they were living in a new, liberal utopia, were caught off guard.
 It was a swift kick up the ass and also why during the recent midterm elections they realized they had to get off it.

-It is Never About My Generation
+It Is Never About My Generation

 Our cross-generational curse is that we see the struggle centered around us, our generation and in our prime, instead of seeing rather that we are part of a long term, multi-generational struggle.
-We are all victims of the fast food mentality, we want we deserve and we want it now!
+We are all victims of the fast food mentality, we want what we deserve and we want it now!
 The reality playing out is that despite that, you may not get it now anyway and to make that change may take decades or even centuries before it truly sinks in on a social level.
 Modern societies no longer think in terms of the future, but in the immediate short-term, feeling cheated somehow if we don’t also reap the rewards our descendants do.

 Our mistake is that we think the revolution is about us, when in fact it is not.
-Its about the current of history and the overall growth of human society: social evolution.
+It's about the current of history and the overall growth of human society: social evolution.
 That has always taken a great deal of time to accomplish because human beings don’t like to change when current life starts working in our favor.

 © 2019 Jamal Smith